How to optimize images for SEO: 14 Essential tips for image SEO

 “Take two pages from different domains with equal Domain Authority and Relevance,” he states.
 “Factors like page speed and freshness then come into play.
 If one page has too much text while the other contains four well-optimized images besides good text, chances are high that the latter will outdo the former because it is media-rich.”

-Embracing image SEO best practices truly is a game-changer for your blog.
+Embracing the best practices of image SEO truly is a game-changer for your blog.
 By fine-tuning every picture for optimal performance, ensuring your content shines through clearly, and strategically sprinkling in those backlinks, you’re setting the stage for some serious SEO magic.